Chart Color Schemes

 Bolwarra Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the region.
-Notable initiatives include Hunter Valley Hydrogen Hub, 27 Lang Drive Subdivision, 256 Paterson Road Subdivision, and Sarroff's Shop Mixed Use Development.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects expected to influence the area.
+Notable projects include: 27 Lang Drive Subdivision, 256 Paterson Road Subdivision, Sarroff's Shop Mixed Use Development, and Tocal Road Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.